A Buyer’s Guide to Barstools

 True to the style, our Watkins Glen Bar Stool works in any Arts and Crafts or Craftsman motif.
 In your home, choose the 24" version of this kitchen counter stool for your Contemporary or eclectic breakfast nook or eat in kitchen.
 If you prefer the 42" gathering table, you will want to choose this bar stool in the 30" height.
 Likewise, in your eating establishment, high top tables require the taller pub stool while your wet bar may be better suited to the 24" floor to seat proportion.
 Whatever you choose, any bistro stool from Countryside will be handmade by Amish furniture building experts with mortise and tenon joinery and reinforced attachments.

-Shown here with a leather upholstered seat, our Amish Solid Wood Ohio Stool is typically what is meant by the term "bar stool".
+Shown here with a leather upholstered seat, our Cresthaven Counter Stool is typically what is meant by the term "bar stool".
 For a casual dining or bar environment, this backless counter stool works quite well.
 These stools also come in a variety of heights and feature the same structural integrity as any of Countryside's fine dining furniture.
 Glides under the feet of this Traditional pub stool provide protection for your flooring and ease of maneuvering.

 Mission Spectator Chair